Skip to main content

 attach-vlan

-NOTE: Repeat this step for each Nutanix server and the jump host.
+Repeat this step for each Nutanix server and the jump host.

-2. Configuring the Nutanix environment
+Step 2: Configuring the Nutanix environment

 Use SOS to access the Nutanix servers

 To access the Nutanix servers, we'll use SOS.
-To locate the SOS address for the server and initiate an SSH session click on the terminal icon and copy the command into a terminal.
+To locate the SOS address for the server and initiate an SSH session, click on the terminal icon and copy the command into a terminal.

 sos-to-server

-For example, it may look like the command below:
+For example, it may look like tis:

 ssh 3b26382b-735f-481b-8580-2924f90ab3ab@sos.da11.platformequinix.com